parimarjan/learnedsystems-www/_posts/2021-09-19-cardinality-estimation-benchmark.md

 ![CEB query example](/assets/ceb/CEB-blog-eg1.jpeg)

 The subplan cardinality estimates can be fed into PostgreSQL, which gives us the best plan for these <i>estimates</i>.
-The cost of this plan using true cardinalities is the Postgres Plan Cost[^ppc].
+The cost of this plan using <i> true cardinalities </i> is the Postgres Plan Cost[^ppc].
 Below, we visualize these plans when using the PostgreSQL cardinality estimates (left), which is almost 7x worse than using the true cardinalities (right).

 ![CEB query plan example](/assets/ceb/1a66-plans.jpeg)

-This whole process is automated in the [CEB GitHub repository](https://github.com/learnedsystems/ceb) --- one just needs to provide the subplan estimates.
 Each node is a scan or join operator.
-The colorbar for the nodes goes from green, i.e., cheap operations to expensive operations.
+The colorbar for the nodes goes from green to red, i.e., cheap operations to expensive operations.
 Thus, looking for the red nodes immediately shows us why the estimates messed up: PostgreSQL underestimated cardinalities of two key nodes (highlighted in the left figure), and thus, using a nested-loop join was a bad choice --- since the true cardinalities of these nodes were large, and would therefore require a lot more processing.
 This is a common pattern of PostgreSQL cardinality underestimates resulting in bad plans.
-That being said, we also see examples in CEB where PostgreSQL gets a worse plan due to overestimates, and other subtler motifs.
+That being said, we also see examples in CEB where PostgreSQL gets a worse plan due to overestimates, or other subtler motifs.

+You can test your own cardinality estimator using our python framework in the [CEB GitHub repository](https://github.com/learnedsystems/ceb).
+You just need to provide the estimates for all the subplans, and it should evaluate those estimates based on Q-Error, or different Plan Costs (e.g., using the PostgreSQL backend, or a simpler cost model).

 <!--But, we also see examples in CEB where PostgreSQL gets a worse plan because of overestimates, for instance consider query 2a61 below.-->